ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 The idea of this project is to have a lightweight app that could be deployed on a computer for threat analytics at no cost to the user (provided they got WWU's permission and credentials to view the data).
 This project has a lot of room to expand into ML applications such as forecasting and analysis.
 Additionally there is potential to create a free-to-use app that is hosted on the internet for anyone to use and view for up-to-date threat analysis at zero cost.

-Our development is based on Western Washington University's Cyber Range T-Pot deployment and in collaboration with their cyber-range team.
+Our development is based on Western Washington University's Cyber Range T-Pot deployment.
+The deployment used the standard.yml docker compose file (contains list of honeypots used and their assigned ports). and in collaboration with their cyber-range team.

 [T-Pot](https://github.com/telekom-security/tpotce) : An open-source platform for running 20+ honeypots from one central server, developed by Deutsche Telekom.